 • Measure loss/gain caused by your findings.

 Hopefully you found these tips on the difference between data, analytics and insights helpful.
+By applying these principles, you can turn your sales data into other metrics into actionable insights that drive success.

 Need help finding insights for your business?
 Want us to help?
 Contact our team today!